Aster0/Unity-A-Star-Test/README.md

-As mentioned, this project was done quickly, only took 1-2 hours.
+As mentioned, this project was done quickly, only took 1-2 hours and is my first time ever implementing an A* algorithm from scratch.

 In the future, I strive to re-do this project and optimzie it.